 The duplicator plugin created a package that contains all the essential files and databases of the WordPress installation such as plugins, themes, content folder, etc.

 This package can be used to move the site to anywhere the user wishes.
 It could be another server, a local environment or just to keep as a backup.

-The pro version of Duplicator can make your life easier with automatic scheduled backups, backup storage to cloud platforms, the ability to install a subsite of a multisite as a standalone website, email notification, and support.
+The premium version of Duplicator can make your life easier with automatic scheduled backups, backup storage to cloud platforms, the ability to install a subsite of a multisite as a standalone website, email notification, and support.